 Configuration is defined on a per-property basis.
-The value set of a property set by the highest item in the following list wins.
+For each property of the cache aspect, the value set by the highest item in the preceding list wins.

 In the following account, the absolute expiration of cache items is set to 60 seconds for methods of the Account-Services class, but to 20 seconds for the GetAccountsOfCustomer method.